PAX TV premieres Night of Joy: A Holiday Celebration of Faith and Family, a

 The film later inspired

-Touchstone Pictures releases the comedy-drama Good Morning Vietnam starring
+Touchstone Pictures premieres the comedy-drama Good Morning Vietnam starring

 Robin Williams.
 Set in Saigon during the Vietnam War, Williams portrays Adrian Cronauer, a real-life Air